batcholi/Archean_wiki/src/components/navigation/TerrainScanner.md

 # Usage
 From a technical point of view, the scanner is very simple.
 You send it a number in channel 0 that corresponds to the distance in meters at which you want to scan the terrain, and the scanner will return a number corresponding to the altitude at that distance in the direction of the sensor.

+The returned altitude in the case of Earth is relative to the sea level.

 Its strength lies in the ability to send it multiple distances in different channels to scan multiple points simultaneously on each server tick (25 times per second by default).

 ## Example